Tsar

-Tsar and its variants were the official titles in the First Bulgarian Empire (681–1018), Second Bulgarian Empire (1185–1396), the Kingdom of Bulgaria (1908–1946), the Serbian Empire (1346–1371), and the Tsardom of Russia (1547–1721).
+Tsar and its variants were the official titles in the First Bulgarian Empire (681–1018), the Second Bulgarian Empire (1185–1396), the Kingdom of Bulgaria (1908–1946), the Serbian Empire (1346–1371), and the Tsardom of Russia (1547–1721).
+The first monarch to adopt the title of tsar was Simeon I of Bulgaria.
+Simeon II, the last tsar of Bulgaria, is the last person (and only living person as of 2026) to have held this title.

-The first ruler to adopt the title tsar was Simeon I of Bulgaria.
-Simeon II, the last tsar of Bulgaria, is the last person to have held this title.
+Etymology

-Meaning in Slavic languages
+The title tsar is derived from the Latin title caesar, used for the Roman emperors.
+It entered the Slavic languages through the Gothic term kaisar and was used as an equivalent of the Greek term basileus, which referred to Byzantine emperors and the kings of the Bible.

-The title tsar is derived from the Latin title for the Roman emperors, caesar.
-The Greek equivalent of the Latin word imperator was the title autokrator.
-The term basileus was another term for the same position, but it was used differently depending on whether it was in a contemporary political context or in a historical or Biblical context.
+The spelling "czar" is first recorded in Sigismund von Herberstein's Notes on Muscovite Affairs (1549), transliterated using German phonology.
+English and French changed the spelling from cz to ts in the 19th century to better reflect the pronunciation.